idcrook/rpi-iot-demo-2017/client/README.md

 node index.js
 ```

-If everything is working, can visit the URL (the HTTP :3000 ones) for a "real-time" graph of the Pi temperatures.
+If everything is working, can visit URL ( http://example.com:3000 ) for a "real-time" graph of the Pi temperatures.

 Browser must support WebSockets for it to work.
 Most modern ones do.